zoemccormick/rbac_workshop/README.md

 ./fib.sh
 ```

 In your browser, you should now see the fibonacci service among the core services.
+Navigate to <https://{your-ec2-ip}:30000/services/fibonacci/latest>, if you see `Alive`, the fibonacci service is running.
 When this is the case, your setup is complete!

 ## Basic RBAC